FaveInsights/Telecommunications-Company-Churn-Analysis/README.md

 Churn rate is not gender dependent for this dataset.

+## Tools Used
+* Excel - For data cleaning, lookups and calculations to ensure accuracy.
+* Power BI - For visualization.
+* Figma - For the wireframe design.

-### Attached Pictures
+#### Attached Pictures
 The three jpg files shows thw visualization in the three possible states
 - The full visuals (when no filter is applied).
 - The churned version.
 - The Not-churned version.

-### Tools Used
-* Excel - For data cleaning, lookups and calculations to ensure accuracy.
-* Power BI - For visualization.
-* Figma - For the wireframe design.